-Who Is Eligible for a Medicare Supplement Plan?
+Who Is Eligible for a Medicare Supplement Insurance Plan?

-Medicare Supplement plans are sold by private health insurance companies, but unlike some other health plans sold by private insurers, Medicare Supplement plans may have eligibility requirements in some situations.
+Medicare Supplement insurance plans are sold by private health insurance companies, but unlike some other health plans sold by private insurers, Medicare Supplement insurance plans may have eligibility requirements in some situations.

 - Aged 65 and older